(AIOps modules are accessible only to users with SuperAdmin permissions.)

 - Act – Shows how many items were fixed by Autopilot in total, separated into how many were automatically fixed and how many were automatically fixed after manual user authorization.

-The Autopilot plugins that detect and fix issues are grouped into clusters of related plugins, called modules.
-Below the donut displays, the findings are broken down by module.
-For each module, the number of currently active (unresolved) findings are displayed next to the number of findings that have been remedied (fixed).
-Autopilot modules cover the following areas of configuration:
+The Autopilot plugins that detect and fix issues are grouped into clusters of related plugins.
+Below the indicator displays, the findings are broken down by plugin group.
+For each group, the number of currently active (unresolved) findings are displayed next to the number of findings that have been remedied (fixed).

 Reviewing Active Findings